September 6, 2023

 The circled portion of the graph points out the most recent spike in inflation, with mortgage rates following closely behind.
 As inflation has moderated a bit this year, mortgage rates haven’t yet made a similar move.

-That means, if history is any guide, the market is meet other christian singles for mortgage rates to follow inflation and head back down.
+That means, if history is any guide, the market is are tara and zach dating for mortgage rates to follow inflation and head back down.
 It’s impossible to accurately predict where mortgage rates will go for sure, but moderating inflation means mortgage rates going down in the near future would fit a well-established trend.

 Bottom Line